patschwork/digiYiiKam/README.md

 If you only want to quick test, you can also start the application without set up a Apache or Nginx web server.
 PHP/Yii2 provides an integrated development server.
 Go to the digiyiikam folder and run `php yii serve 0.0.0.0 --port=8888`

+# etc
+Refreshing the digiYiiKam database was tested successfully using Concourse CI (https://github.com/concourse/concourse).
+Create an issue if you want to know how it could be working...

 # Links
 https://www.digikam.org